AymenMarouani/react-training/3-project/task-manager-gui/README.md

   margin-left: 15px;
 }
 ```
-:warning: because we did use the _create-react-app_ tool, the _Webpack_ configuration for loading CSS requires a naming convention as the following `[name].module.css` as mentioned in its [official documentation](https://facebook.github.io/create-react-app/docs/adding-a-css-modules-stylesheet).
+:warning: because we did use the _create-react-app_ tool, the _Webpack_ configuration for loading CSS requires the naming convention `[name].module.css` as mentioned in its [official documentation](https://facebook.github.io/create-react-app/docs/adding-a-css-modules-stylesheet).

 :information_source: if you want to take a look at the 'hidden' boilerplate configuration files that _create-react-app_ did use and ,by the way, take back control of your environment, you can invoque the command
 ``` Bash